By James Razko

 Mastery is the process of narrowing your focus to a tiny element of success, repeating it until you have internalized the skill, and then using this new habit as the foundation to advance to the next frontier of your development.

-If you find these notes and quotes interesting, pick up James Clear’s book Atomic Habits.
+If you find this summary of Atomic Habits interesting, pick up James Clear’s book Atomic Habits.

 Want to be the first to receive my next book summary?
 Be a pioneer and subscribe to the newsletter.